M&A, ESOP and Valuation Resources

 • Artistic assets, such as music, film, and literature

-Understanding the MPEEM and other methods for valuing intangible assets is important for a few reasons:
+Understanding the MPEEM and other methods for valuing intangible assets is important for a few reasons.
+Here’s when this approach becomes essential:

 Mergers and Acquisitions (M&A): Understanding how to value intangible assets can help you negotiate a fair price in an M&A transaction.
 Following your acquisition of another company, that understanding can help you assess and capitalize the assets obtained.